Nabil-Shartaj-Khan/Note-Site/README.md

 - View upcoming deadlines at a glance
 - Auto-saves to your browser’s local storage
 - Alerts for deadlines happening today
-- Progressive web app, so you can download and use any time!
+- Progressive web app, so you can download (both mobile and PC) and use any time!

 ## 🚀 Getting Started